BryanHJH/Python/APU Python Assignment/README.md

 3. User needs to input the customer name to make the search.
 So use if customer_name in line_of_file then print the information

 ### 4.2.6 Return a Rented Car
 1. I think this is just Modifying Car Details part but only specific to the status and duration of the car.
+(Update details of car and customer)

 ## 4.3 For Customers (Unregistered)
 ### 4.3.1 Displaying all Records
-1. Show all car details except status and duration.
+1. Show all car details except status, owner's name and duration.
 Only cars that are available are shown.

 ## 4.4 For Customers (Registered)
 ### 4.4.1 Modifying Personal Details